Diana7e/Dream_Team_Final_Project/README.md

 ### Feature Engineering - Feature Select - Why and How Selected?

-We chose the features from the original dataset that made the most sense when homebuyers are looking to buy a house.
-Original Set was (158957 lines , 49 columns). and after cleaning we got to 101974 lines ,15 columns
+The cleaned data set [ML_data2.csv] is used for the machine learning part.
+This data is generated from the database.
+In selecting features, we followed two steps.
+The first step is researchers select features from the original dataset that made the most sense when homebuyers are looking to buy a house.
+Original Set was (158957 lines, 49 columns) and after cleaning we got to 101974 lines ,15 columns.
 ![Original](https://github.com/Diana7e/Dream_Team_Final_Project/blob/6399b1357a1730518d94d2e7d2f4aebd2ffbe2b6/pic/Data%20Exploration/Original%20data%20set.png)
 ![Cleaned](https://github.com/Diana7e/Dream_Team_Final_Project/blob/677c16e67cedada27bfe2da0233491831c4d700a/pic/Data%20Exploration/data%20set%20after%20clean%20up.png)

-The features include:
+Based on this step, the features include:
 * HF_BATHRM - Number of half bathrooms in the house
 * SALEDATE - Year of sale
 * PRIME - Prime rate for the year of the saledate